Daniël Haringh

-Daniël Haringh (1636 in Loosduinen – 1713 in Loosduinen), was an 18th-century painter from the Northern Netherlands.
+Daniël Haringh (1636–1713) was an 18th-century painter from the Dutch Republic.

 Biography

+He was born and died in Loosduinen.
 According to the RKD he was a pupil during the years 1664–1669 of Arnold van Ravesteyn and Caspar Netscher, and in 1669 he became a member of the Confrerie Pictura.
 He is known for portraits and interior decorations.
 His pupils were Richard van Bleeck, Michiel Godijn, Abraham van Hoogstraten, and Dirk Kindt, or Kint.